Alcohol Addiction Treatment & Rehab Programs

 Alcoholics Anonymous (AA) and other 12-step and self-help programs consist of people in recovery who provide a safe space to discuss experiences, hope, current real-life struggles, and future goals.8 These programs are free and can complement professional alcohol use disorder treatment.7, 8 While these programs vary, many can be beneficial during recovery as they offer additional community and social support.7

-Contingency management, such as the community reinforcement approach (CRA), uses material incentives and reinforcers (familial, recreational, social, vocational) to help patients struggling with AUD develop new hobbies and social networks.
+Contingency management, such as the community reinforcement approach (CRA), uses material incentives and reinforcers (familial, recreational, social, and vocational) to help patients struggling with AUD develop new hobbies and social networks.
 Patients are assessed weekly and awarded vouchers in exchange for abstaining from alcohol.7

 Marital and Family Counseling